zzh237/rectified-flow/README.md

 # Getting Started

 ## A Quick Walkthrough
 The `RectifiedFlow` class serves as an **intermediary** for your training and inference processes.
-For each different velocity field, you should instantiate a separate `RectifiedFlow` class.
+Each different velocity field should instantiate a separate `RectifiedFlow` class.

 ```python
 from rectified_flow.rectified_flow import RectifiedFlow